Goubermouche/VFD/README.md

 required for compiling and running the CUDA code.

 <ins>**1.
 Downloading CUDA**</ins>
 Download the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) and follow the setup instructions for your system.
 The project runs on CUDA toolkit version 11.7, however, older or newer versions will probably work aswell.
 Older versions of the toolkit can be found [here](https://developer.nvidia.com/cuda-toolkit-archive).
+Note that if you're using a different version of CUDA you will have to update the [premake5.lua](https://github.com/Goubermouche/FluidEngine/blob/master/premake5.lua) file.

 <ins>**2.
 Downloading the repository:**</ins>
 Clone the repository with `git clone --recursive https://github.com/Goubermouche/FluidEngine.git`.